Ruchita1010/todo-trail/README.md

 ## Known Issues

+- Shared data, making it accessible to everyone to view the projects/todos
-- Duplicate project titles cause confusion and inconvenience
+- Duplicate project titles leading to unexpected behavior

 ## Learnings